smurfix/MudPyC/README.rst

 	alternate async framework for Python, i.e. it is *not* compatible with asyncio.

-	There is a compatibility layer, trio-asyncio, but it's an inter There's another compatibility layer, anyio, but that is currently being rewritten and this author doesn't like doing any work twice.
+	There is a compatibility layer, trio-asyncio, but it's not really good for production use.

+	There's another compatibility layer, anyio, but that is currently being rewritten and this author doesn't like doing any work twice.

 	This code will become anyio-compatible, and thus will work with asyncio in addition to Trio, sometime later in 2020.

+	That being said, Trio's programming paradigm ("Structured Concurrency") has a lot of advantages.
+You might want to look at it somewhat more closely.

+License: GPLv3 or later.

 +++++++++++++++++
 Usage from Mudlet